GTPGllc/Ender-2-Pro-v427/README.md

 LINK: https://www.amazon.com/gp/product/B07TMX9WFW
 ## TH3DStudio Link for Adapter Cable Set.
 (This is not a paid affiliate link)
 LINK: https://www.th3dstudio.com/product/ender-2-pro-stepper-motor-adapter-cable-4-pack/
-## Machine and Wiring Safety: All screw terminal wiring connectionsshould have the tinned ends snipped off and replaced with wire ferrules. you can purchase a wire ferrule and cripping tool kit at the link below.
+## Machine and Wiring Safety: All screw terminal wiring connections should have the tinned ends snipped off and replaced with wire ferrules.
+You can purchase a wire ferrule and cripping tool kit at the links below.
 This is the kit I used, and the wire strippers.
-If you are not sure how to use the kit, see video link
+If you are not sure how to use the kit, see video link below.
 1. Wire Ferrule Installation Video Link: https://www.youtube.com/watch?v=8F4zQVzDRww   BV3D Channel on You-Tube
 2. Wire Ferrule Kit Link: https://amzn.to/3FpvCqI (This is an affiliate link that helps out the BV3D You-Tube Channel)
 3. Wire Strippers (If you need a god one): https://amzn.to/3bF8vv6 (This is an affiliate link that helps out the BV3D You-Tube Channel)
-4. Disclaimer: GTPGllc (Gorilla Tech Programming Group, LLC) does NOT get paid or receive products for links to the BV3D You-Tube Channel, or BV3D's affiliate links.)
+### Disclaimer: GTPGllc (Gorilla Tech Programming Group, LLC) does NOT get paid or receive products for links to the BV3D You-Tube Channel, or BV3D's affiliate links.)
 # Instructions:
 1. Raise X Axis gantry all the way to top of the Z Axis.
 (This will make it easier to access the bottom of the machine.)
 2. Power off the machine and unplug Ender 2 Pro, and remove power cable.
 Set it aside for now.